Cleo Ice Queen

-Clementina Mulenga (born 14 June 1989), known professionally as Cleo Ice Queen, is a Zambian rapper, singer, songwriter, and television personality.
-Widely regarded as one of the most influential female hip hop artists in Southern Africa, she is noted for her sharp lyricism, stage presence, and pioneering role in popularizing Zambian hip hop across the continent.

-Cleo began her music career in the late 2000s and gained continental recognition in 2013 as a housemate on the eighth season of Big Brother Africa: The Chase.
-She released her debut studio album Geminice in 2016, followed by Leaders of the New School in 2020, both achieving critical and commercial success in Zambia.
-Her signing with Def Jam Records expanded her profile internationally and positioned her among Africa’s leading rap voices.

-She has earned numerous accolades, including Best Female Rapper – Southern Africa at the 2021 African Muzik Magazine Awards (AFRIMMA) and Best Female Artiste – Southern Africa at the 2022 All Africa Music Awards (AFRIMA).
-Earlier in her career, she received Best Female in Southern Africa at the 2015 AFRIMMA and Best Female at the 2017 Sun FM Kwacha Music Awards.
+Clementina Mulenga Masengu (born 14 June 1989), popularly known as Cleo Ice Queen, is a Zambian musician and television personality.
+To her music career, she has two successful albums and affiliations with international labels such as Def Jam Records, Cleo has earned numerous accolades, including the Best Female Rapper Southern Africa at the 2021 African Muzik Magazine Awards (AFRIMMA) and Best Female Artiste Southern Africa at the 2022 All Africa Music Awards (Afrima).

-Outside of music, Cleo has worked extensively in television as a presenter, mentor, and brand ambassador, and is recognized as a cultural icon in Zambia for her contributions to music, entertainment, and youth empowerment.

 Early life and career

 Born on June 14, 1989, Cleo grew up in a family of five with two brothers and two sisters.
 Her passion for hip hop music started at the young age of six, and by the time she was 11 years old, she had already begun her music career.
 Cleo's interest in the entertainment industry was evident from a very young age, as she used to perform at her own parties starting from her fourth birthday.

 At Banani International School, where the principal had built a recording studio, Cleo had her first studio experience.
 At the age of 16, she recorded and released her first single "Hands Up."

 Cleo's moniker "Ice Queen" originates from her love for jewellery, which is commonly referred to as "ice" in hip hop slang.
 In addition to her musical and brand ambassador work, Cleo has been featured in various publications.
 She was the cover story for the March 2014 issue of the Nigerian magazine VL!
 Magazine.

 Engaging in humanitarian work, she served as a Global Citizen Ambassador, contributing to initiatives aimed at ending extreme poverty.
 Cleo is currently a Softcare ambassador, endorsing affordable and comfortable baby and women’s essentials.
 Her partnerships reflect her selfless commitment to assisting underprivileged individuals, guided by the motto, "To whom much is given, much is required."
 Cleo Ice Queen continues to break barriers in the entertainment industry, promising more success with each project.
 She is currently working on her third studio album.

 Beyond her musical pursuits, she holds a certificate in Digital Marketing from the University of Zambia (UNZA) and currently pursuing a Marketing Degree at the University of Lusaka (UNILUS).